imavrodinov/imavrodinov.github.io/_posts/2018-03-31-a_farewell_gift.md

 I opted to use thick copper wires for the hands and legs, since it's bendable, yet still thick enough to see clearly.
 I had some leftovers from rewiring my studio anyway, so thumbs up for upcycling.

-Looping back to the funky whimsical aesthetic I was going for, parts of the paint job were very sloppy on purpose.
+Looping back to the funky whimsical aesthetic I was going for, parts of the paint job were left very sloppy on purpose.

 ### Here's the final result - I ended up calling it the Forecast Pioneer 'buddy' collection